2017 JUNIOR SAILING STAFF

 Elizabeth grew up sailing at Portland Yacht Club, where she continues to sail with her family on their Beneteau “County Girl.”
 While a student at Bonny Eagle High School, Elizabeth sailed for the Southern Maine High School team out of Sail Maine.
 She currently studies Music Education at the University of Maine.
 Elizabeth was a member the aquatic staff at a Boy Scout camp in prior summers and is a BSA-trained lifeguard.
-Elizabeth is looking forward to coaching the Intermediate class in her second summer on the PYC staff.
+Elizabeth is returning for her second summer of coaching at PYC.

 Tyler Casey / Beginner Coach

 Tyler Casey is from Fortunes Rock, Maine and calls Biddeford Pool Yacht Club home.
 Tyler grew up sailing Prams and 420s, and on her family’s Cape Dory 25.
 She studies Marine Biology at the University of Maine and is looking forward to doing research at the Darling Marine Center this fall.
 Tyler has a lot of experience with young kids, and is excited to be teaching the Beginner sailing class.
 This is her first summer at PYC.

 Minimum age 16 by the start of the summer season (Prefer age 18+).
 US Sailing Level 1 & CPR required.
 If you are member, you must have been an apprentice first or have worked elsewhere first.
 Full 9 week commitment including coach orientation & debrief days.
 Competitive pay. #: Ten coaches.